-All new Land Rovers are available with Traction Control, which diverts drive power to those wheels with the most traction.
+All new Land Rover models are available with Traction Control, which diverts drive power to those wheels with the most traction.1

-Hill Descent Control (HDC®* is designed to take the guesswork out of steep, slippery slopes by automatically braking to maintain a steady speed1.
+Hill Descent Control (HDC®)* helps you on steep, slippery hills by automatically braking to maintain a steady speed.1

 *Available on selected models.

-Harsh braking may cause you to skid; so start gently, then progressively increase pedal pressure.
+Harsh braking may cause you to skid, so start gently and then progressively increase pedal pressure.

-On corners, brake before you approach, steer through the corner at a safe speed, then accelerate once you’ve straightened up.
-Don’t steer while braking or accelerating, and vice versa.
+On corners, brake before you approach, steer through the corner at a safe speed and then accelerate once you’ve straightened out.
+Don’t steer while braking or accelerating and vice versa.

-Should you have to brake hard in an emergency, Land Rover’s driver assist features (ABS and Electronic Brakeforce Distribution) will help.
+Should you have to brake hard in an emergency, the Land Rover driver assist features (ABS and Electronic Brakeforce Distribution) will help.
 Just keep your foot hard on the brake pedal; the system will automatically apply and release the brakes.

-Before you set out, use a windscreen scraper or de-icer to remove ice from windows, exterior rear-view mirrors, headlights and brake lights.
+Before you set out, use a windshield scraper or de-icer to remove ice from windows, exterior rear view mirrors, headlights and brake lights.
 Don’t use warm water as it may cause surfaces to crack.
 Avoid putting the heater in re-circulation mode, as it increases interior humidity.

-When driving in wintry conditions, on or off road, it’s a good idea to carry the following:
+Be prepared for anything while you Hibernot this season.
+When driving in wintry conditions on- or off-road, it’s a good idea to carry the following:

 - Heavy-duty jumper cables